Fefer-Ivan/breakout/README.md

 * game_objects/ directory - contains various game objects: ball, player pad, bricks, pickups.
 One relativly special game object is GameManager which stores player lifes and score.

 * game_engine.h - THE game engine class.
-Responsable for the game main loop/ While the game is not stopped.
+Responsable for the game main loop.
+ While the game is not stopped:
  1. Call all update functions
  2. Check for collisions and call on_collision.
  3. Remove killed game objects.

 * game_runner.h - Class that initializes game objects, forming the only level of the game, and starts the engine.